 Fascinating Namibia has all the elements required for an exhilarating holiday in Africa, especially for those who love the Great Outdoors.
 The country has some of the most unusual landscapes.

-Waking in the pre-dawn cold and clambering out of my tent in a state of daze, I couldn’t predict anything was worthy of forcing me from the cocoon warmth of my sleeping bag.
+Waking in the pre-dawn cold, I couldn’t predict anything was worthy of forcing me out of the warmth of my sleeping bag.
 Etosha was a ‘must-visit’ destination, and now I understood why.

-While these nomadic pastoralists live between two worlds today, they have retained many of their ancient traditions, including the OtjiHimba language, a unique social structure and distinct body adornments.
+While this group of nomadic pastoralists live between two worlds today, they have retained many of their ancient traditions, including the OtjiHimba language, a unique social structure and distinct body adornments.

 Flanked by sculpted red sand dunes, the salt and clay pan of Sossusvlei within the Namib Desert is a spectacular landscape.
 Climb to the top of Dune 45 for a breathtaking sunrise, take in the surreal, barren landscape of nearby Deadvlei, and wonder at the sheer cliffs of the Sesriem Canyon.